edamontology/edammap/README.md

 ## Support

-Should you need help installing or using EDAMmap, please get in touch with Erik Janniso (the lead developer) directly via the [tracker](https://github.com/edamontology/edammap/issues).
+Should you need help installing or using EDAMmap, please get in touch with Erik Jaaniso (the lead developer) directly via the [tracker](https://github.com/edamontology/edammap/issues).